cwhite098/Scientific_Computing/README.md

 Examples for the use of all of the above methods can be found as Python Notebooks in the examples folder.
 This includes,
  - Examples for solving ODEs [here](examples/solving_odes.ipynb),
  - Examples for numerical shooting [here](examples/numerical_shooting.ipynb),
+ - Examples for numerical continuation [here](examples/numerical_continuation.ipynb),
  - more to come.

+These examples can be viewed straight in this repo, or downloaded where they can be run and tinkered with.

 ## Testing
-Tests for the code in this package can be found in the tests.py file [here](tests.py),.
+Tests for the code in this package can be found in the tests.py file [here](tests.py).
 They are created using the built-in unittest class.

 ## References